Variance reduction for additive functional of Markov chains via martingale representations: Martingale representation

-In this section we give a general discrete-time martingale representation for the Markov chain \eqref{eq:chain_gen} which is used below to construct an efficient variance reduction algorithm.
-Let \((\phi_k)_{k\in \mathbb{Z}_+}\) be a complete orthonormal system in \(L^2(\mathbb{R}^m, P_{\xi})\) with \(\phi_0\equiv 1\).
+In this section we provide a general discrete-time martingale representation for Markov chains of type \eqref{eq:chain_gen} which is used later to construct an efficient variance reduction algorithm.
+Let \((\phi_k)_{k\in \mathbb{Z}_+}\) be a complete orthonormal system in \(\ltwo(\mathbb{R}^m, P_{\xi})\) with \(\phi_0\equiv 1\).
 In particular, we have

 with \(\xi \sim P_{\xi}.\) Notice that this implies that the random variables $\phi_k(\xi)$, $k\ge1$, are centered.
-As an example, we can take multivariate Hermite polynomials for the ULA algorithm and a tensor product of Shifted Legendre polynomials for "uniform part" and Hermite polynomials for "gaussian part" of the random variable $\xi = (u, z)^T$ in MALA, as the Shifted Legendre polynomials are orthogonal with respect to the Lebesgue measure on \([0,1].\)
+As an example, we can take multivariate Hermite polynomials for the ULA algorithm and a tensor product of shifted Legendre polynomials for "uniform part" and Hermite polynomials for "Gaussian part" of the random variable $\xi = (u, z)^T$ in MALA, as the shifted Legendre polynomials are orthogonal with respect to the Lebesgue measure on \([0,1].\)